 Can Psychosis from Drugs Become Permanent?

-Drugs that induce psychosis usually have short term effects on an individual’s brain function and can last anywhere from 30 minutes to 24 hours.
+Drugs that induce psychosis are usually short term.
 Short term drug induced psychosis symptoms are usually followed by drug withdrawal symptoms that resemble schizophrenic delusions and hallucinations.
 Some drug induced psychotic disorders resolve without treatment but other cases need medications to help relieve the delusions and hallucinations.

 Psychosis from drugs can become permanent.
 If drug induced psychosis is not treated, the person could experience a drug-induced form of schizophrenia, which will be a lifelong diagnosis.